CBSR-Biobank/biobank/docs/client_scanning_and_decoding_configuration.md

     ![Defining a plate position](images/plate1_with_grid.png?raw=true "Defining a plate position")

 1. Once the scan is done, you will see something similar to the figure shown above.
-The image shown is the scanned image and superimposed is a *region* shown in red.
-The region in red will be scanned when decoding a plate when processing specimens.
-Note that you can zoom into and out of the image by holding the `Ctrl` key on the keyboard and at the same time scrolling up or down on the mouse's wheel.
-After zooming in, you can drag the image by left clicking on the image anywhere outside the red region.
+The figure shows the scanned image after zooming in, and superimposed is a *region* shown in red.
+The region in red will be scanned when decoding a plate during specimen processing.

 1. You can adjust the size of the region using the mouse.
 If the region is moved, the numbers displayed for *Left*, *Top*, *Right*, and *Bottom* change.
 You can also enter numbers into